Api2SemestreFatec/Documentacao/README.md

  - Backlog

 ## Sprint 2
-- Fazer a tela de login
+- Desenhar tela do colaborador;
-- Fazer a tela do administrador
+- Funcionalidade do colaborador(apontar horas)
+- Funcionalidade do colaborador: listar todas as horas extras apontadas
-- Faze a tela de cadastros para o administrador
+- Desenhar a tela do gestor
+- Funcionalidade do gestor: aprovação e apontamento de horas

 ## Sprint 3
 - Fazer a tela de lançamentos das horas trabalhadas do colaborador
 - Fazer a tela de consultas das horas trabalhadas do colaborador
-- Fazer a tela do colaborador
+-

 ## Sprint 4
 - Fazer a tela de relatórios do administrador